-- Protects the Small Business Technical Assistance Expansion Program by rejecting the May Revision proposal to decrease by \$13 million in 2024-25 and 2025-26. - Delays a total of \$200 million from 2024-25 and 2025-26 for City of Fresno Infrastructure Plan Funding to 2026-27. - Adopts the May Revision to remove \$60 million (\$50 million in 2024-25 and \$10 million reversion) in funding for the California Competes Grant Program. - Provides \$25 million for the California Infrastructure and Economic Development (IBank) to recapitalize the Infrastructure State Revolving Fund (ISRF) Loan Program allowing IBank to continue to provide low-cost financing to support municipal infrastructure projects and reverts \$25 million to the General Fund.
+- Protects the Small Business Technical Assistance Expansion Program by rejecting the May Revision proposal to decrease by \$13 million in 2024-25 and 2025-26. - Delays a total of \$200 million from 2024-25 and 2025-26 for City of Fresno Infrastructure Plan Funding to 2026-27. - Adopts the May Revision to remove \$60 million (\$50 million in 2024-25 and \$10 million reversion) in funding for the California Competes Grant Program. - Provides \$25 million for the California Infrastructure and Economic Development (IBank) to recapitalize the Infrastructure State Revolving Fund (ISRF) Loan Program allowing IBank to continue to provide low-cost financing to support municipal infrastructure projects and reverts \$25 million to the General Fund. - Maintains the Performing Arts Equitable Payroll Fund by rejecting the May Revision to revert \$12.5 million. - Adopts the May Revision to revert \$5 million from the Small Agricultural Business Drought Relief Grant Program.

-- Maintains the Performing Arts Equitable Payroll Fund by rejecting the May Revision to revert \$12.5 million. - Adopts the May Revision to revert \$5 million from the Small Agricultural Business Drought Relief Grant Program. - Reverts \$50 million from the Local Government Sustainability Fund. - Provides \$10 million for Imperial County to support the county's Lithium Valley. - Adopts \$3.25 million ongoing to allow Go-Biz to receive additional federal grant funding for the State Expansion program, the Grant Administration Plan, and Building Resilience Program. - Reverts \$2 million that was included in the 2021 Budget Act. - Transfers California Jobs First (also known as CERF) and OPR's Zero Emission Vehicle (ZEV) programs to the GO-Biz and adopts additional reporting on, and integration of, equity considerations in GO-Biz' ZEV work.
+- Adopts \$40 million out of the \$50 million May Revision proposal to revert funding from the Local Government Sustainability Fund.
+Maintains \$10 million to be directed to Imperial County. - Rejects without prejudice the May Revision proposal to move the California Arts Council within the GO-Biz. - Adopts \$3.25 million ongoing to allow Go-Biz to receive additional federal grant funding for the State Expansion program, the Grant Administration Plan, and Building Resilience Program. - Reverts \$2 million that was included in the 2021 Budget Act.